hybridgroup/gophercon-2023/musicjam/README.md

 # TinyGo Music Jam

-Make music using your own Arduino-based customized MIDI controller using audio software running on your notebook computer.
+Make music using your own TinyGo-based customized MIDI controller using audio software running on your notebook computer.

 ```
 ┌────────────────────────────┐      ┌────────────────────────────────────────────────┐